rearwindowsoda/Preact-ASR-Counter/README.md

 # ASR Counter Fork

-This is a fork of a Express.js + Handlebars app that I wrote some time ago.
-This fork is about separating front-end from backend and adding typescript to both.
+This is a fork of an Express.js + Handlebars app that I wrote some time ago.
+This fork is about separating front-end from backend and adding typescript for both.

 > You can check the original app (Polish language only) [here](https://github.com/readwindowsoda/asr-public-git).